baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 This behavior is occuring because with each sampled state, action combination we update the q-table, adding values to inform the action decision of the agent.

+The one very unusual behavior I noticed in from the driving agent was driving in circles.
+When confronted with a red light the agent often chose to drive around the red light rather than to simply wait until it turned green.
+This may work well in the grid-world but it would be considred odd in the real world.
+Why is this occuring?
+The highest quality state for all of the conditions studied, for a red light, is to turn right.
+Any action other than turning right on a red (no matter the other elements of the state) has a q value <= 0.

 ### Improve the Q-Learning Driving Agent

 The starting paramaters for training the agent, which I refer to as base parameters